PACKAGE LEAFLET: INFORMATION FOR THE USER

 Dizziness, swelling in the neck.

-In sensitive individuals, for example, individuals with nervous system diseases or hyperthyroidism, it produces:
+In sensitive individuals, such as those with nervous system disorders or hyperthyroidism, it produces:

 Fear, anxiety, pulsating headache, and difficulty breathing.